Turn any old framed print into a chalkboard coffee bar menu! You don’t even have to remove the glass.

 I took a photo of it and will share it next week (the crazy town).
 You know, just to keep things “in check”.

-I had someone on my Facebook page message me recently and said she would never have a “showplace” like I do.
+I had someone on my Facebook page message me recently and said she would never have a “showplace” as I do.

 So I have to share!
 I don’t have a showplace y’all.